John George IV: Last Days

-After a substantial bribe from the Elector, on 20 February 1693 Magdalene Sybille was created Countess of Rochlitz (Grafïn von Rochlitz) by Imperial Decree.
-Shortly before, she gave birth the only daughter of the couple, Wilhelmina Maria.
+After a substantial bribe from the elector, on 20 February 1693 Magdalene Sybille was created Countess of Rochlitz (Grafïn von Rochlitz) by Imperial Decree.
+Shortly before, she gave birth to the only daughter of the couple, Wilhelmina Maria.

 But the happiness ended soon: Magdalene Sybille contracted smallpox and died on 4 April 1694, in the arms of the Elector, who was also infected with the disease.

 John George died twenty-three days later, on 27 April.
 He was buried in the Freiberg Cathedral.

-Because he died without legitimate issue—Electress Eleonore suffered two miscarriages during their marriage, in August 1692 and February 1693—he was succeeded as Elector by his brother Frederick Augustus I (king of Poland as Augustus II of Poland).
-The new Elector took the guardianship of the little orphan Wilhelmina Maria, who was raised in the court.
+Because he died without legitimate issue—Electress Eleonore suffered two miscarriages during their marriage, in August 1692 and February 1693—he was succeeded as elector of Saxony by his brother Frederick Augustus I (who was later king of Poland and Grand Duke of Lithuania as Augustus II the Strong).
+The new elector took the guardianship of the little orphan Wilhelmina Maria, who was raised in the court.
 He acknowledged the girl as his niece and gave her a dowry when she was married to a Polish Count.